Mikitsik/Evmoscope/README.md

 ## What is the Evmoscope?

-Evmoscope Legend: "...there is an alien's blockchain browser that why it is so weird..."
+Evmoscope Legend: "...there is an alien's blockchain browser that is why it so weird..."

 Evmoscope runs like a game console to Metaverse P2Earn Game but the same time it is an independent app with vast functionality.
 It has at least three layers:

-# Evmoscope layer one
+### Evmoscope layer one

 Layer One allows any person to use [Evmoscope](https://evmoscope.stakebenefit.com/).